Home » Cookie Recipes » Piparelli Biscotti

 • Turn onto floured surface.
 Knead briefly and lightly.

-• Divide dough into 3 even portion.
-Form into logs about 20cm/8in long and 2.5cm/1in thick.
-Place on line baking tray allowing room to spread a little.
-Beat remaining egg white a little then use it to brush the tops of the logs.
+• Divide the dough into 3 even portions.
+Form into logs about 8 inches/20cm long and 1 inch/2.5cm thick.
+Place on the prepared baking sheet, allowing room to spread a little.
+Beat the remaining egg white a little, then use it to brush the tops of the logs.

 • Bake in preheated oven 25 minutes or until firm to touch.